mikefactorial/SqlVirtualEntityDataProvider/README.md

 # SqlVirtualEntityDataProvider
 A Virtual Entity Provider using a direct SQL Connection to Azure SQL / SQL On-Prem.
-With contributions from https://github.com/MarkMpn/ and https://github.com/rappen.
-Relies on https://github.com/MarkMpn/Sql4Cds.
+With contributions from <a href='https://github.com/MarkMpn/'>Mark Carrington</a> and <a href='https://github.com/rappen'>Jonas Rapp</a>.
+Relies on <a href='https://github.com/MarkMpn/Sql4Cds'>Sql4CDS</a> from Mark Carrington.

 The project includes a manaaged / unmanaged solution that you can import and configure for a quick start to creating SQL based Virtual Entities as well as the source code to customize to your specific requirements.